Crell/AttributeUtils/README.md

 Sub-attributes may also be `Inheritable`.

-### Multi-value attributes
+### Multi-value sub-attributes

 By default, PHP attributes can only be placed on a given target once.
 However, they may be marked as "repeatable," in which case multiple of the same attribute may be placed on the same target.
 (Class, property, method, etc.)

 The Analyzer does not support multi-value attributes, but it does support multi-value sub-attributes.
-Specifically, if the sub-attribute is marked as multi-value, then an array of sub-attributes will be passed to the callback instead.
+If the sub-attribute implements the [`Multivalue`](src/Multivalue.php) marker interface, then an array of sub-attributes will be passed to the callback instead.

 For example: